theme-next/theme-next.org/source/docs/third-party-services/content-sharing-services/index.md

 {% tabs addthis %}
 <!-- tab Sign Up → -->
-Sign up in {% exturl AddThis https://www.addthis.com %}.
+Sign up in [AddThis](https://www.addthis.com).
 You can use Google/Facebook/Twitter to login.
 <!-- endtab -->

 <!-- tab AddThis ID → -->